-As long as theathe high tariff itself does not exceed the bound rate, there is no problem in terms of the WTO Agreements, but in light of the spirit of the WTO Agreements that promotepromotes free trade and enhanceenhances economic welfare, it is desirable to reduce tariffs as much as possible and eliminate the tariff peaks (see "Tariff Rates" in 1.
-(1) (iii) of Chapter 5, Part II) described above.
+As long as the high tariff itself does not exceed the bound tariff rate, there is no problem in terms of the WTO Agreements, but in light of the spirit of the WTO Agreements that promotes free trade and enhances economic welfare, it is desirable to reduce tariffs as much as possible.

-A low binding ratio and the existence of a gap between the applied tariff rates and the bound tariff rates with the applied tariff rates being lower are not a problem under WTO Agreements, but since they make it possible for authorities to set arbitrary applied tariff rates, it is desirable from the point of view of increasing predictability that unbound products be bound and the bound tariff rates be lowered.
+A low binding coverage and the existence of a gap between the applied tariff rates and the bound tariff rates with the applied tariff rates being lower are not a problem under the WTO Agreements, but since they make it possible for authorities to set arbitrary applied tariff rates and tariff increase measures have been actually taken since 2014, it is desirable from the point of view of increasing predictability that unbound products be bound and the bound tariff rates be lowered.